c2m2/Neuro-VISOR/README.md

 Inquiries about the project can be made to seibold@temple.edu.

-Performance issues or code-related questions can be sent to jacob.wells@temple.edu
+Performance issues and code-related questions can be sent to jacob.wells@temple.edu

 # Use Guide